-Cost of goods sold includes the direct and indirect costs of materials and labour related to inventory sold, and includes harvesting, processing, packaging, and shipping costs, depreciation and applicable stockbased compensation and direct and indirect overhead.
+Cost of goods sold includes the direct and indirect costs of materials and labour related to inventory sold, and includes harvesting, processing, packaging, and shipping costs, licensing and royalty fees, depreciation and applicable stock-based compensation and direct and indirect overhead.
 Fair value adjustment on sale of inventory includes the fair value of biological assets included in the value of inventory transferred to cost of sales.
 Fair value of biological assets represents the increase or decrease in fair value of plants during the growing process less the expected cost to complete and selling costs and includes certain management estimates.